Python-SIP/sip/doc/abi_12.rst

 .. c:function:: void sipReleaseType(void *cpp, const sipTypeDef *td, int state)

-    This releases a wrapped C/C++ or mapped type instance to the heap if it was a temporary instance similar to :c:func:`sipReleaseTypeUS()` but without support for any user state.
+    This destroys a wrapped C/C++ or mapped type instance if it was a temporary instance.
+It is called after a call to either :c:func:`sipConvertToType()` or :c:func:`sipForceConvertToType()`.

     :param cpp:
         the C/C++ instance.